Below the radar, growth in Europe starts swelling company profits

 That has weighed on the dollar value of European corporate profits and made products manufactured in the United States more expensive in euros.

-But on the ground in Europe, the impact is often positive.
-Steelmaker ArcelorMittal (ISPA.AS) said the weaker euro was making it harder for peers outside Europe to compete here.

-Illinois-based construction equipment manufacturer Caterpillar (CAT.N) said it expected to face challenges selling diggers into Europe.
-But it also has a French manufacturing unit and "a euro at parity will just be a great tailwind for that", CEO Doug Oberhelman said.

-European manufacturers Daimler (DAIGn.DE), ABB ABBN.VX and Alstom (ALSO.PA) said they expected their exports to be boosted by the weaker euro.
-Their increased competitiveness could also prove lucrative for their overseas suppliers: Minnesota-based 3M (MMM.N), which has a large business selling to European industrial and healthcare companies, predicted gains.
+European manufacturers Daimler, ABB and Alstom said they expected their exports to be boosted by the weaker euro.
+Their increased competitiveness could also prove lucrative for their overseas suppliers: Minnesota-based 3M , which has a large business selling to European industrial and healthcare companies, predicted gains.

 "As exports will increase as we go, I think that will help 3M as we go ahead," CEO Inge Thulin told investors.